-In the face of uncertain reimbursement, the rising costs of healthcare services, and value-seeking reforms pushing for higher quality care at lower prices, providers are turning to alignment, integration, and cooperation as key strategies to create high-quality and high-efficiency healthcare delivery organizations.1 This trend is resulting in the increased corporatization of medicine, including a greater number of physicians being employed by hospitals.2 Concurrently, there has been a parallel growth in the number of hospitals compensating physicians for their performance of hospital administrative functions, including medical directorships.3 Corresponding with the increase in the corporatization of medicine, governmental authorities have engaged in heightened regulatory scrutiny related to the legal permissibility of these arrangements, including whether physicians are actually performing the services outlined in the relevant medical directorship agreement.4

-In light of the aforementioned trends that are creating a paradigm shift in the healthcare delivery system, it is important that valuation analysts ensure that the subject medical director services are appropriately classified and valued in order to provide a defensible opinion for their clients.
-This final installment in the four-part Health Capital Topics series on the classification and valuation of compensation for healthcare services will provide a brief overview of this process for medical director services.
+Valuation of Compensation for Physician Services: Medical Director Compensation n the face of uncertain reimbursement, the rising costs of healthcare services, and value-seeking reforms pushing for higher quality care at lower prices, providers are turning to alignment, integration, and cooperation as key strategies to create high-quality and highefficiency healthcare delivery organizations.1 This trend is resulting in the increased corporatization of medicine, including a greater number of physicians being employed by hospitals.2 Concurrently, there has been a parallel growth in the number of hospitals compensating physicians for their performance of hospital administrative functions, including medical directorships.3 Corresponding with the increase in the corporatization of medicine, governmental authorities have engaged in heightened regulatory scrutiny related to the legal permissibility of these arrangements, including whether physicians are actually performing the services outlined in the relevant medical directorship agreement.4 Considering the trends that are creating a paradigm shift in the healthcare delivery system, it is important valuation analysts ensure that the subject medical director services are appropriately classified and valued to provide a defensible opinion for their clients.
+This final installment in the four-part series on the classification and valuation of compensation for physician services will provide a brief overview of this process for medical director services.